Ann-Eve Pedersen, journalist & education advocate, dead at 55 | Obituary

 "She was a natural leader because of the example she provided to others as to how a high-character person behaved," said her husband, Peter Eckerstrom.

 Pedersen began her career as a receptionist for the Tucson Citizen, but was quickly made a reporter for the newspaper at age 22, Eckerstrom said.
-She moved to the Arizona Daily Star, covering courts — where the couple met when Eckerstrom, now a judge, was "a young public defender," he said.
+She covered courts — where the couple met when Eckerstrom, now a judge, was "a young public defender," he said.

+What the Devil: Ann-Eve Pedersen's near-mythical leadership was the stuff of sagas

 While it's a common note in obituaries about journalists to note at least a few rough edges, if not a thoroughly irascible nature, Pedersen's former colleagues at both papers not only had high praise for her skills as a reporter and editor, but nothing but positive words about her character.